We trial the Eve Hormone Balance Test.

 A pricey hormone test promising to restore the balance in your life is being panned by experts.
 Here's why we think it’s not worth the cost.

 “Get your test kit now to kickstart your hormone health journey in 2020!” touts the ad for the Eve Hormone Balance Test kit.
-The $349 kit, sold at health stores and online, promises to empower women “with the knowledge of what’s truly going on in your body”.
+We paid $349 for the kit.
+It's sold at health stores and online, and promises to empower women “with the knowledge of what’s truly going on in your body”.

 The cost of the kit is just the start.
 After our mystery shopper took the test, the company recommended $420 of vitamin supplements to get her hormones back on an even keel.
 For another $299, she could sign up for a three-month support programme to “dive deeper” into her hormonal health.